pingcap/tidb-dev-guide/src/understand-tidb/dml.md

 - Read the required data from TiKV, it's like `SELECT row_id FROM t WHERE id < 10` got (1, 1), (2, 4).
 - Now TiDB knows which key exists, then based on the read data, lock keys.

-However, there is a specific way to add a pessimistic, aka. read and lock.
+However, there is a specific way to add a pessimistic, aka. lock and read in the same time.
 It's an atomic operation, read keys from TiKV and the result is returned with keys locked.
-Luckily, this way is not widely used, only in [point_get](https://github.com/pingcap/tidb/blob/v5.2.1/executor/point_get.go) and [batch_point_get](https://github.com/pingcap/tidb/blob/v5.2.1/executor/batch_point_get.go).
+Luckily, this way is not widely used, only in [point_get](https://github.com/pingcap/tidb/blob/v5.2.1/executor/point_get.go#L351-L371) and [batch_point_get](https://github.com/pingcap/tidb/blob/v5.2.1/executor/batch_point_get.go#L516-L537).
 This operation will lock the not-exist keys, which allows the client to lock keys first and write some values later.
+TiDB handles this case by adding the KVs to a pessimistic lock cache after pessimistic lock is done.

-There is a special read which is various from snapshot read, which read the data from the latest snapshot.
+There is a special read which is different from snapshot read, which read the data from the latest snapshot.
 We can call it current read or for-update read.
 In [snapshot isolation](https://en.wikipedia.org/wiki/Snapshot_isolation), all statements in a transaction are executed in the same snapshot, so there are no non-repeatable or non-phantom reads.
 However, write operations in pessimistic transactions should affect the latest version of data, which means that they use the different snapshot from the read snapshot.

 ## MemDB